charlescript/modulogit_php/README.txt

-Relembrando a usabilidade do GIT alteração efetuada no branch master
+Relembrando a usabilidade do GIT (alterado e atualizado)